 SAN ANTONIO – What you need to know before you go

-The Texas heat can be sweltering, use sunscreen and remember to bring a hat and sunglasses.
+The Texas heat can be sweltering, so use sunscreen and remember to bring a hat and sunglasses.

 Bring water to parades to stay hydrated, and alternate drinking water between alcoholic beverages at Fiesta events.

 Choice of footwear is also important -- opt for function over fashion.
 Walking around all day can cause blisters if you’re not wearing the proper shoes.